learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 In App.rb, we have two routes:

-+ `get '/hello' do ` which returns the string "hello world" in the browser when we go to the url.
++ `get '/hello'` which returns the string "hello world" in the browser when we go to the url.
 This is an example of static routing, which we've seen.

-+ `get '/hello/:name' do` uses dynamic routing - take a look at the difference between the two routes.
++ `get '/hello/:name'` uses dynamic routing - take a look at the difference between the two routes.

 ## Dynamic Routes